Overview

 1. Stress

-Persistent stress can cause the body to release adrenaline that initiates the fight-or-flight response.
+Persistent stress can cause the body to release adrenaline, initiating the fight-or-flight response.

 ‘‘Fight-or-flight causes the heart to beat faster and increases muscle tension.
 The increased muscle tension can cause body aches and even chills as stress alters the temperature control mechanism of the body,’’ says Dr Richard, a physician at Your Doctors Online.